PacktPublishing/Effortless-GUI-Development-with-PyQt6/ch02/LoginScreen/README.md

-# Test project
+# LoginScreen project

 ## Information

-This folder contains the code for the **Test Project** example from Chapter 01 from the "Effortless GUI Development with PyQt6" book.
+This folder contains the code for the **LoginScreen Project** example from Chapter 02 from the "Effortless GUI Development with PyQt6" book.

 - [Original link to the repository with all examples](https://github.com/PacktPublishing/Effortless-GUI-Development-with-PyQt6)